Mount Koya (Koya-san), Wakayama Prefecture

 Red Bridge Hasu-ike Pond, Mount Koya

-• Sanmaido Hall And Daiedo Hall At Danjo-Garan Central Temple Complex
+• Sanmaido Hall And Daiedo Hall at Danjo-Garan Central Temple Complex

-Sanmaido Hall And Daiedo Hall At Danjo-Garan Central Temple Complex
+Sanmaido Hall And Daiedo Hall at Danjo-Garan Central Temple Complex

 • Yochi-in Koyasan